-Committees of the Board of Directors
+Committees of the Board

-Our board of directors uses committees to work on certain issues in more detail than would be reasonable at a meeting of the full board of directors.
-Each committee reviews the progress and results of its meetings with the full board of directors and makes recommendations to our board of directors as and when appropriate.
-Our board of directors presently has four standing committees: an Audit Committee, a Compensation Committee, a Nominating and Corporate Governance Committee, and a Risk Committee.
-Each of the four standing committees of our board of directors described below operates pursuant to a written committee charter that is available to stockholders on our Internet website at www.guidewire.com under "About Us/Investor Relations/Corporate Governance."
+Our Board uses committees to work on certain issues in more detail than would be reasonable at a meeting of the full Board.
+Each committee reviews the progress and results of its meetings with the full Board and makes recommendations to our Board as and when appropriate.
+Our Board presently has four standing committees: an Audit Committee, a Compensation Committee, a Nominating and Corporate Governance Committee, and a Risk Committee.
+Each of the four standing committees of our Board described below operates pursuant to a written committee charter that is available to stockholders on our website at www.guidewire.com under "About/Investor Relations/Corporate Governance."

-The following is a summary of our committee structure and membership information as of the date of this proxy statement:
+A summary of our committee structure and membership information of each of our directors as of the date of this proxy statement is available at page i above.